 New!
 Kentucky Science Center’s Do Science at Home STEAM Kits are coming soon to the Oldham County Public Library.
-Starting Monday, May 3rd, families can register through the events page for a free kit.
+Starting Monday, May 17th, families can register through the events page for a free kit.
+This is the second kit available.
+Priority for kits will be given to families who did not receive the first kit.
 Your kit will be sent to the library of your choice.
 These kits are for you to keep!
 You can then join us for a special virtual event to learn more about the science and principles behind the activities included.
 Please note: These kits are designed for children in grades 3-6.
 The contents are designed as family activities for ages 8 and up, and may not be suitable for younger children.
+Two more kits (Secret Agent Kit and Artistic Chaos Kit) will be available this summer!

 Free, family friendly STEAM learning kits will be available at Oldham County Public Library starting May 3rd.
 The Kentucky Science Center Do Science at Home STEAM Kits encourage families to learn together by exploring the world at a microscopic level, building automata puppets, learning how to use force to create artwork, build a tripwire, and understand the science behind weaving patterns.
 Registration is available at on the OCPL events page, starting Monday, May 3rd.
 The kits are provided by a $150,000 Institute of Museum and Library Services grant from the Kentucky Department for Libraries and Archives (KDLA).